apocalyptech/bl3-cli-saveedit/README.md

     bl3-save-info -h

-A separate utility is available to let you copy playthrough data (mission status, completed missions, current location, mayhem level, etc) from one savefile to another.
-By default it will transfer all playthroughs, but an argument will let you choose just one:

-    bl3-save-copy-pt -h

 Finally, there's a utility which I'd used to generate my [BL3 Savegame Archive Page](http://apocalyptech.com/games/bl-saves/bl3.php).
 This one won't be useful to anyone but me, but you can view its arguments